vvgoder/Dataset_for_crashdetection/README.md

 # Dataset_for_Crash_Detection

-We open-sourced part of our crash dataset that involved no privacy (from Internet)
+We open-sourced part of our crash dataset that involved no privacy (from Internet).
+Moreover, this dataset will be continuously update to promote the field of Crash Detection.

+Welcome everyone to join and work together to make the world better！

 ### Simple Description